 Pre-acclimatization allows climbers to exercise in tough conditions that are similar to those of Everest.
 The jury’s out as to whether it works as well as climbing at a high altitude, but the technology is becoming more and more popular as people try to fit training into their busy lives.

-A Woman Has Scaled Everest Twice in 5 Days
+This Woman Has Scaled Everest Twice In Five Days

 Anshu Jamsenpa, a 37-year-old Indian woman, holds the record for the fastest double ascent of any woman in a five day period.
 The fitness levels and determination needed to scale Everest once are unbelievable, let alone twice in that short time!